What are they?

 Once placed, The Mini Implant can be built up four ways:

-A Denture is fitted with attachments which securely ‘click’ onto the Implants in a solid but removable way (we do not do this version; please contact www.aluro.co.nz for a provider in your area)
+- A Denture is fitted with attachments which securely ‘click’ onto the Implants in a solid but removable way (we do not do this version; please contact www.aluro.co.nz for a provider in your area)

 As a revolutionary departure from routine dental implant methods, Mini Dental Implants are so narrow they are typically inserted directly through the overlying gum tissue and into the bone underneath.
 Consequently there is no need to surgically cut and “flap” open the gum tissue for most Mini Implant systems, routinely required for standard implant systems.
 As a result, post-insertion patient irritation and soreness is significantly reduced.
 While all dental implants require care during insertion to avoid encroaching on vulnerable nerve, sinus or bony structures, the ultra small width of the mini implants offers a much more comfortable margin of safety.